Upcoming Sessions

 Program Overview

 Leading Successful Programs: Using Evidence to Assess Effectiveness will challenge you to rethink your programs' goals and reassess how you gather, evaluate, and use data to determine their effectiveness.
-This program considers many types of evaluations—including design, process and impact—as well a wide range of methodologies.
+This program considers many types of evaluations—including design, process and impact—as well as a wide range of methodologies.
 Special attention is paid to the use of data from evaluations and other types of evidence to help you provide better leadership and make more effective decisions about your programs.

 Curriculum